westonganger/spreadsheet_architect/README.md

 Post.to_csv(instances: posts_array)
 ```

-# Using Instances option or ActiveRecord Relations
+# Usage with Instances / ActiveRecord Relations

-When NOT using the `:data`, such as the `:instances` option or on an ActiveRecord relation, Spreadsheet Architect requires an instance method defined on the class to generate the data.
+When NOT using the `:data` option, ie. on an AR Relation or using the `:instances` option, Spreadsheet Architect requires an instance method defined on the class to generate the data.
 It looks for the `spreadsheet_columns` method on the class.
 If you are using on an ActiveRecord model and that method is not defined, it would fallback to the models `column_names` method (not recommended).
 If using the `:data` option this is ignored.

 ```ruby
 class Post